How to Stop Thinking about Suicide

 • A close friend or loved one

-• A minister, spiritual leader or someone else in your faith community
+• A minister, spiritual leader, or someone else in your faith community

-• If you want to talk to someone anonymously, you can also call a healthline for support.
+• If you want to talk to someone anonymously, you can also call a healthline for support

-2. Think of what you need most:
+2. Think about what you need most:

 • To have someone to come and listen?